ByteSudoer/nixos-config/README.md

 ## TODO
-- [ ] Add Disko support for different host
+- [X] Add Disko support for different host
 - [X] Add nix-index to home-manager
+- [X] Encrypt Secrets with sops
 - [ ] Configure env variables for hyprland with colorscheme global variable support
 - [ ] Documentation for nix-ld(whether to integrate it or not)